 Newark Castle is a well-preserved castle sited on the south shore of the estuary of the River Clyde in Port Glasgow, Inverclyde, Scotland, where the firth gradually narrows from the Firth of Clyde and navigation upriver is made difficult by shifting sandbanks.
 For centuries this location was used to offload seagoing ships, and led to the growth of Port Glasgow close to the castle on either side and to the south.
 When dredging techniques made the Clyde navigable as far as Glasgow the port became a shipbuilding centre, and the castle was surrounded by shipyards.
 Ferguson Shipbuilders, the last shipyard on the lower Clyde, stands close to the west of the castle, but the shipyards to the east were removed around the 1980s and new landscaped areas formed to the east of Newark Castle, opening up scenic views of the castle and across the Clyde from a new bypass road.HistoryThe castle was built in 1478 by George Maxwell when he inherited the Barony of Finlanstone in the parish of Kilmacolm.
 The original castle had a tower house within a walled enclosure or barmkin entered through a large gatehouse.
 All that remains of the outer defensive wall is from one of the original corner towers.
-It is thought that there would have been a hall and ancillary buildings such as a bakehouse and brew house inside the walled enclosure.To visit Newark Castle and get the most from your holiday in Port Glasgow, create itinerary details personal to you using our Port Glasgow trip builder.
+It is thought that there would have been a hall and ancillary buildings such as a bakehouse and brew house inside the walled enclosure.Make Newark Castle a part of your Inverclyde vacation plans using our Inverclyde trip maker tool .

 Unable to display map at this time.
 Please try again later.

 This is a great place to visit.
 Loads of nooks and crannies to explore and you get great views at the top of the tower.
 Lots of info boards about the castle it's history and it's owners.
 Well worth th... more »